AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-data-source.md

 <!--
 ## Example {#example}

-The workflow belows illustrates the use case detailed earlier, i.e. sending VIP customers offer codes that they can redeem on our online store.
+The workflow below illustrates the use case detailed earlier, sending VIP customers offer codes that they can redeem on our online store.

 -->